brianliou/JumpingCubes/README.md

 - A player wins when all the squares are the player's color

 Running JumpingCubes
--See README document for additional details
+- See README document for additional details
--Compile java files using "make" command
+- Compile java files using "make" command
--Then type "java jump61.Main" to begin the game
+- Then type "java jump61.Main" to begin the game